brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/logging-on/ssh.md

 You will then  be prompted for your password.

 {{< alert note >}}

-Note nothing will show up on the screen as you type in your password.
+Nothing will show up on the screen as you type in your password.
 Just type it in and press enter.

 {{</ alert >}}